fejikso/tabula_rasa_firefox_extension/README.md

 ### **Advanced Hotkey Configuration**

 If the built-in hotkey options are insufficient, you can set a fully custom shortcut directly through Firefox’s Add-ons UI under **Keyboard Shortcuts**.

+## **📜 History**

+The name “Tabula Rasa” is a playful nod to browser **tabs** and the Latin phrase meaning “clean slate,” [tabula rasa](https://en.wiktionary.org/wiki/tabula_rasa).
+The project began as a quest for a better way to close lots of tabs quickly—wiping the slate clean—but during development it became clear the same keyboard-first interface was equally powerful for **searching** and **navigating** through every open tab.
+That broadened focus shaped the tool into the all-in-one tab triage and navigation experience it is today.

 ## **❤️ Supporting the Author**